Feedback Package

 Implementation Details:

-- Temporary Workspace: Creates temp directory prefix
+- Temporary Directory: Creates temp directory with prefix

 react-preview- - File Creation: Writes component code to temp directory with specified filename or timestamped name